Stop the Sellout of Canada’s Land and Water. Ensure Accountability Now.

 avatar of the starter

-Jessica JankowskaPetition StarterI’m an Ontario resident speaking out for stronger environmental protections, biodiversity, and accountability.
+Jessica JankowskaPetition StarterI’m an Ontario resident fighting for stronger environmental protections, biodiversity, and accountability.
 I started this petition out of growing concern for the direction of land-use and environmental decision-making in this province.

 The Decision Makers